apache/pekko/docs/src/main/paradox/serialization.md

 pekko.actor.allow-java-serialization = on
 ```

-Akka will still log warning when Java serialization is used and to silent that you may add:
+Pekko will still log warning when Java serialization is used and to silent that you may add:

 ```ruby
 pekko.actor.warn-about-java-serializer-usage = off